 On Tuesday, the National Population Census released the demographics data for 2020.
 According to the records, China’s birth rate has slowed down considerably and the declining population has raised much concern.

 With the birth rate declining drastically, population growth has almost stopped.
-For a nation that relies mostly on its population strength, this decline in population is showing up a warped demographic.
+For a nation that relies mostly on its population strength, this decline in population is showing up as a warped demographic.
 Because of the previous One-Child Policy, the number of men outnumbers the number of women in China.

 The 14 million mystery children

 According to data released by the National Population Census, China has 253.38 million children in the 0 to 14 years of age bracket.
-But the data recorded by the National Bureau of Statistics reveals that 239 million children were born during the years 2006 through 2020.
+But the data recorded by the National Bureau of Statistics reveals that 239 million children were born from the years 2006 through 2020.
 This causes a huge discrepancy of over 14 million children in the statistics recorded by the two institutions.

 Yi Fuxian has slammed China’s practice of “once in a decade” census methodology as being a highly unreliable method in the world of collecting census data.
-Yi Fuxian is a reproductive science researcher with the University of Wisconsin-Madison, U.S. He has been a critic of China’s population control system.
+Yi Fuxian is a reproductive science researcher at the University of Wisconsin-Madison, U.S. He has been a critic of China’s population control system.